biwascheme/biwascheme/doc/dev/website.md

 ## Website

-Website of BiwaScheme (http://www.biwascheme.org) is hosted by yhara's personal server.
+Website of BiwaScheme (https://www.biwascheme.org) is hosted on GitHub Pages.

 ### How to build *.html

 Execute `$ make website -B` to

 1. convert `doc/**/*.md` to HTML, and
-2. build index.html from index_.html, doc/_header.html and doc/_footer.html.
+2. build index.html from index_.html, website/_header.html and website/_footer.html.

+### How to update the website

+Just push these html files to the `master` branch.

-### Browse locally (with Node)
+### Browse locally (with Node.js)

 ```
 $ ./local_website.js`